-The Chairman of the AC is consulted and provides objective feedback to the AC of the Sponsor on the hiring, removal, remuneration and evaluation of the performance of the Head of Internal Audit.
-The Sponsor's Internal Audit Department (including the Head of Internal Audit) has unfettered access to all of the Group's documents, records, properties and personnel, including access to the AC and has appropriate standing within the Group.
+The Sponsor's IA Department (including the Head of Internal Audit) has unfettered access to all of the Group's documents, records, properties and personnel, including access to the AC and has appropriate standing within the Group.

-The role of the Sponsor's Internal Audit Department is to conduct internal audit work in consultation with, but independently of, Management.
+The role of the Sponsor's IA Department is to conduct internal audit work in consultation with, but independently of, Management.
 Its annual audit plan and audit findings are submitted to the AC for approval and review respectively.
 The AC also meets with the Head of Internal Audit at least once a year without the presence of Management.

-The Sponsor's Internal Audit

-Department subscribes to, and

-is in conformance with, the

-International Standards for the

-Professional Practice of Internal

-Auditing developed by the IIA

-(the "IIA Standards") and has

-incorporated these standards into

-its audit practices.
+The Sponsor's IA Department subscribes to, and is in conformance with, the International Standards for the Professional Practice of Internal Auditing developed by the Institute of Internal Auditors (the "IIA Standards") and has incorporated these standards into its audit practices.